samuel-gamelin/Rabbits-and-Foxes/README.md

 ##### Additional Tools

 - Contributions are made through GitHub, on this repository.
-- GitHub issues will be used for task and ticket tracking.
+- GitHub issues are used for task and ticket tracking.

 ## Current Class Diagram